tranderrick1/tranderrick1.github.io/_posts/2022-06-16-Traceback.md

 ![](https://i.imgur.com/dVPTnt8.png)

 Traceback is one of the boxes I am proud of doing not because of its difficulty, but how fast I was able to gain root on it.
-Granted, the "hacker" who this box's premised revolved around, left hints that were brutally obvious.
+Granted, the "hacker" who this box's premise revolved around, left hints that were brutally obvious.
 This was one of the first times that I did not run into a wall while solving the box.
 The attack vector was very clear from start to finish.

 ## Recon